doodlebunnyhops/NookLook/GOOGLE_SHEETS_API.md

 **Solutions**:
 - Check your `.env` file exists and contains `GOOGLE_SHEETS_API_KEY=your_key`
 - Verify your API key is valid in [Google Cloud Console](https://console.cloud.google.com)
-- Ensure Google Sheets API is enabled for your project
+- Ensure both Google Sheets API AND Google Drive API are enabled for your project
-- Make sure API key isn't restricted from accessing Google Sheets API
+- Make sure API key isn't restricted from accessing Google Sheets API or Google Drive API
+- Both APIs are required: Sheets API for data access, Drive API for modification timestamps

 ### ❌ Import Errors
 **Problem**: `404 Client Error` or `403 Forbidden`